LinqLover/symbolic-execution-survey/report/report.md

 Today, major challenges to symbolic execution include path explosion (\cref{path-management}) and solver performance (\cref{constraint-solvers}).
 Several approaches employ the results of efficient static analysis to assist the symbolic execution engine with these challenges.
 Another open problem is the analysis of concurrent programs with an exponential number of possible execution orders [@yang2019advances, sec.
 7].

+# Further Reading

+Here, we recommend a shortlist of additional resources for deepening the field of symbolic execution.

+Online resources.
+:   [@luckow2017awesome] provides a collection of papers, educational materials, and implementations of symbolic execution techniques.
+    [@papers] gives a more detailed overview of relevant papers.
+    [@vartanov2017history] summarizes the history of symbolic execution engines and solvers in the form of graphical timelines.

+Surveys.
+:   [@cadar2013symbolic] gives an initial overview of symbolic execution approaches and implementations.
+    [@baldoni2018survey] provides a comprehensive review of implementational techniques and considerations.
+    [@yang2019advances] describes present challenges and trends.

+    To handle the path explosion problem, search strategies are a much-noticed solution approach (\cref{path-selection}).
+    [@liu2017survey] and [@sabbaghi2020systematic] survey this subfield of symbolic execution in detail.